scipy/scipy/doc/source/tutorial/index.rst

 ------------

-The matrix class is initialized with the SciPy command :obj:`mat` which is just convenient short-hand for :class:`matrix`.
-If you are going to be doing a lot of matrix-math, it is convenient to convert arrays into matrices using this command.
-One convencience of using the mat command is that you can enter two-dimensional matrices using MATLAB-like syntax with commas or spaces separating columns and semicolons separting rows as long as the matrix is placed in a string passed to :obj:`mat` .
+The matrix class is initialized with the SciPy command :obj:`mat` which is just convenient short-hand for :class:`matrix
+<numpy.matrix>`.
+If you are going to be doing a lot of matrix-math, it
+is convenient to convert arrays into matrices using this command.
+One advantage of using the :func:`mat` command is that you can enter two-dimensional matrices using MATLAB-like syntax with commas or spaces separating columns and semicolons separting rows as long as the matrix is placed in a string passed to :obj:`mat` .

 Basic routines